 Yes, they can.
 This is because their bodies are covered in a wax-like substance that protects them from extreme temperatures (this wax also helps them retain moisture).

-This doesn’t mean that they will not suffer great physical harm if exposed to very high temperatures for too long though – their exoskeletons might begin to melt and this will cause them to melt as well.
-They can also die if they are burned and not allowed to cool down before too long.
+This doesn’t mean that they will not suffer great physical harm if exposed to very high temperatures for too long, though – their exoskeletons might begin to melt, and this will cause them to melt as well.
+They can also die if burned and not allowed to cool down before too long.

 Do Cockroaches Like the Cold?

 They can tolerate pretty low temperatures, but they prefer warmer weather.
-If you’re thinking about keeping them as pets, it is best if you choose one of the species that live in tropical conditions (humidity and high temperature) because keeping them in warm conditions will be much easier than keeping them in cold ones.
+Suppose you’re thinking about keeping them as pets.
+In that case, it is best to choose one of the species that live in tropical conditions (humidity and high temperature) because keeping them in warm conditions will be much easier than keeping them in cold ones.

 Do Cockroaches Have Genders?

 Yes, they are either male or female.
-The male has a “phallus” which can be compared to the shape of a saber tooth tiger’s fang.
+The male has a “phallus”, which can be compared to the shape of a sabre tooth tiger’s fang.
 It is an organ that will transfer sperm from the male to the female during mating.